Changqing, Jinan

 Changqing District (长清区 (長清區, Chángqīng Qū)) is one of 10 urban districts of the prefecture-level city of Jinan, the capital of Shandong Province, East China, covering part of the southwestern suburbs.
-It has an area of 1,208.54 km^{2} and has 595,549 permanent residents as of 2020.
+It has an area of 1,208.54 km^{2} and 595,549 permanent residents as of 2020.

 History

 Changqing was named after the Xiaoqing River (小清河) that flows through the area.
 In Zuo Zhuan (《左傳》), it was mentioned that "In the spring of the eleventh year of Duke Ai, the Qi general Gaoping led an army to attack us and reached Qing (清)," which is believed to have taken place in what is now the Changqing region.

 During the Qin dynasty, this area belonged to Dong Commandery (東郡).

 In the Western Han dynasty, Lu County (盧縣) was established, whose jurisdiction encompassed the entire present-day Changqing area.
 Lu County was regarded as the origin of Chinese surname Lu (盧) and Korean surname Roh (盧).

 In the Sui dynasty, part of Lu County was separated to form Changqing County, under the administration of Jibei Commandery (濟北郡).

 In the early Tang dynasty, Shanchi County (山茌縣) was divided out from Changqing County.
 During the reign of Emperor Xuanzong of Tang, it was renamed Fengqi County (豐齊縣), but in the reign of Emperor Xianzong, it was merged back into Changqing County.

 At that time, Changqing was administered under Yunzhou (鄆州).

 From the Northern Song to the Jin dynasty, Changqing County was under the jurisdiction of Jinan Prefecture (濟南府).
 In Yuan dynasty, Changqing was taken from Jinan, and from 1368 until now, Changqing was again put under the jurisdiction of Jinan Prefecture and Jinan City.

 In 2001, Changqing County was elevated into Changqing District.